alex-l-kong/sports-h2h-viz/README.md

 * Gap years are filled in with the last valid year's data.
 So if there were no games played between Team A and Team B between 2015 and 2017, then the years 2015-2017 would be filled with 2014's respective data on the graph, but would not factor into calculations for future years
 * Tie games do not count as a win nor a loss in the calculations

-## The dilemma of the Vegas Golden Knights
+## The Dilemma of the Vegas Golden Knights
 They were formed in 2017, so they only have one season of data.
 For the sake of completion, I have included them, but give it some time before the data becomes truly relevant

 ## Why No NFL Visualizations?